crowdsecurity/crowdsec/README.md

 :speech_balloon: <a href="https://gitter.im/crowdsec-project/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link">Gitter Chat</a>
 </p>

-<p align="center"><b>Crowdsec is in BETA version.
+> Crowdsec is in BETA version.
 It shouldn't, and didn't crash any production so far we know, but some features might be missing or undergo evolutions.
-IP Blocklists are limited to very-safe-to-ban IPs only (~5% of the global database so far, will grow soon)</b></p>
+IP Blocklists are limited to very-safe-to-ban IPs only (~5% of the global database so far, will grow soon)

 ## <TL;DR>